 When choosing where to stay in Monterosso, you’ll first have to decide between the old town or the new town.

 The new town is more tourist-focused and the area is primarily filled with hotels and restaurants.
 The old town has its share of hotels and restaurants as well, but it’s also home to churches, libraries, supermarkets, and the everyday necessities of local life.

 Choose to stay in the old town for a more relaxed, authentic experience in Monterosso.
 Stay at a homey bed and breakfast to really get a more local feel.

 Say at Il Giardino Incantato for a healthy dose of Italian hospitality.

 The bed and breakfast features four comfortable rooms and an immaculate hidden garden.
 The traditional Liguarian building has been in the hosts’ family for hundreds of years.
 It was constructed in the 16th century and has been recently restored.

 A generous breakfast is served every morning in the garden, and each room has a complimentary mini bar.
 No matter where you’ve traveled from, the hosts make this quintessential Italian abode feel like home.

 The small community’s hospitality and gratitude toward tourists who came to visit their city and support their businesses was palpable, making it a particularly unique place.
-In more recent years as Cinque Terre has become a more popular destination and increasingly crowded with tourists, I’m not sure whether this welcoming mood has persisted.
+In more recent years as Cinque Terre has become a more popular destination and increasingly crowded with tourists, the town’s mood may have changed.